Back to Blog

-There is magic in the diversity of the groups that comes along and because it is free for all it leads to this diversity.
-You have a 15 year old sat next to a 70 year old looking to top up his pension, you have unemployed people next to someone with money and wealth, you have every ethnic origin in the room and this group of people come together all working on the same goal which is to build their own income and business.
+There is magic in the diversity of the groups that come along, and because it is free for all it leads to this diversity.
+You have a 15-year-old sat next to a 70-year-old looking to top up his pension, you have unemployed people next to someone with money and wealth, you have every ethnic origin in the room.
+This group of people come together, all working on the same goal - to build their own income and business.
 It creates an incredible atmosphere of collaboration and support for each other and breaks down all sorts of cultural barriers.
 The is magic in the diversity of having different people coming together to work on their own businesses rather than just having women, or just young or old.

-If you go to University or College for a business or MBA you end up $100,000 in debt, if you go to the larger entrepreneurial courses online or physically you pay $3,000 + and way up to $25,000+ for an entrepreneurial course. it is expensive to learn this stuff and people pay a fortune.
+If you go to university or college for a business or MBA you end up $100,000 in debt.
+If you go to the larger entrepreneurial courses online or physically you pay $3,000 + and all the way up to $25,000+ for an entrepreneurial course.
+It is expensive to learn this stuff and people pay a fortune.

-Education is EXPENSIVE and in a lot of ways very elitist and I have never liked that.
-I have and the PopUp Business School are working to Democratise Entrepreneurship and make the best Entrepreneurial training free and available to all.
+Education is EXPENSIVE and in a lot of ways very elitist, and I have never liked that.
+The Rebel Business School are working to democratise entrepreneurship and make the best entrepreneurial training free and available to all.

-The Robin Hood Business Model is how we have achieved this so far.
-Partnering with some incredible businesses who pay four our work so that it is free and available to all!
+The Robin Hood business model is how we have achieved this so far.
+Partnering with some incredible businesses who pay for our work so that it is free and available to all!

-On that note if you want to come to a PopUp Business School Event you can find them here!
+On that note, if you want to come to a Rebel Business School Event you can find them here!
 We would love to welcome you to one of our entrepreneurial courses and help you build a business and make money doing something you love!